kusako/pygowave-as-client/README.rst

 Note
 ----
-This is a preliminary release and the Actionscript API is currently not yet complete so there's massive room for improvement (release early...).
+This is a preliminary release and the Actionscript API is currently not still very much work in progress.
+So there is massive room for improvement (release early...).
 It is mainly a byproduct of the ARWave (http://code.google.com/p/arwave/) effort, but might be useful for anyone who wants to access PyGowWave from Flash/Flex.